Preventing crime through integration and collaboration

 United for Wildlife

-Refinitiv is partnering with United for Wildlife, a consortium of conservation organizations, governments, and global corporations, to disrupt criminal wildlife trafficking networks.
+Refinitiv is partnering with United for Wildlife, a consortium of conservation organisations, governments, and global corporations, to disrupt criminal wildlife trafficking networks.
 Led by The Duke of Cambridge and The Royal Foundation, United for Wildlife seeks to support new and innovative ways to protect animals against poachers, combine forces with the public and private sector to curb trafficking, and reduce demand for wildlife.

 The partnership between Refinitiv and United for Wildlife harnesses the latest wildlife and environmental crime data from both organisations to benefit their respective customers and members.
 Refinitiv is providing support to United for Wildlife’s Taskforce members through its World-Check risk intelligence data, which is backed by a 450 strong team of research analysts focussed on tracking individuals and entities involved in wildlife and other illicit activities related to green crime.